Program Description

 Program Outcomes

-A study by DeRosier (2004) in Wake County Schools in North Carolina evaluated S.S.GRIN.
-Within each of 11 elementary schools, third grade students with peer, bullying, or social anxiety were identified and then randomly assigned to experimental or control groups, which did not receive any special treatment.
+The impact of Adventures Aboard the S.S.
+GRIN has been examined in two randomized studies.
+The first study took place in 11 elementary schools in North Carolina and third grade students with peer, bullying, or social anxiety were identified and then randomly assigned to receive Adventures Aboard the S.S.
+Grin or a business-as-usual control group.
 The experiment took place over the spring semester.
 Outcomes were assessed using a combination of peer measures and self-report measures.
 Significant positive effects were reported on social skills (ES=+0.13) and self-esteem (ES=+0.21), but not on aggression/conduct problems, bullying, or depression.
-These outcomes qualified S.S.GRIN for ESSA “Strong” ratings on Social Relationships and Emotional Well-Being.
-At the one year follow-up study (DeRosier and Marcus, 2005), the pattern of findings was similar to that at post-intervention; however, several new group differences emerged.
+These outcomes qualified Adventures Aboard the S.S.GRIN for ESSA “Strong” ratings on Social Relationships and Emotional Well-Being.
+At a one year follow-up, the pattern of findings was similar to that at post-intervention; however, several new group differences emerged.
 Additional positive treatment effects were found, including higher social acceptance and self-esteem and lower depression and anxiety.

 Staffing Requirements